julian-ao/password-manager/docs/release2/readme.md

 We have created a desktop application using JavaFX.
 The UI is divided into three main parts, the login page, the register page and the password page.
 We have made a controller and a fxml-file for each page and a main controller to switch between the pages (*PasswordManagerController.java*).

-We hare redisigned
-We have updated the visual design for the whole application
+We have redisigned the Figma design of our app to make it more user friendly and consistent.
+The updated design can be seen in the applicion description [here](../../passwordManager/readme.md).

 ---